ThijsvdBurg/Husky_scripts/datasaver/README.md

 roslaunch topic_tools_throttle_example.launch
 ```

-Script for launching a rosbag record that also records the camera feed:
+Script for launching a rosbag record that also records the camera feed.
+Also put this on the husky and save image feeds locally:
 ```
 roslaunch datasaver data_collection_husky.launch
 ```